rikumat/chess-engine/documentation/implementation.md

 # Implementation

 ## Classes
-This project is divided into 3 mutually independent classes: Ai, Board and Engine.
+This project is divided into 3 classes: Ai, Board and Engine.

 ### Board
 This class is responsible for generating legal moves. an Instance of this class will be injected to the Ai class in the future.